Automatically create a thumbnail-preview of your live-stream every X minutes using FFmpeg

 sudo systemctl restart nginx

-When you start streaming now, a thumbnail should appear after a while in in the folder that can be reached at https://youdomain.com/thumbs/, and a new thumbnail file will overwrite the current one every 10 minutes.
-Add this thumbnail image to your website and it will always show the most recent thumbnail when the page is loaded.
+When you start streaming now, a thumbnail should appear after a while in the folder that can be reached at https://youdomain.com/thumbs/, and a new thumbnail file will overwrite the current one every 10 minutes.
+Add this thumbnail image to your website, and it will always show the most recent thumbnail when the page is loaded.

 <img src="https://yourdomain.com/thumbs/stream_tmb.jpg" alt="thumbnail preview">